matloff/debugR/README.md

 Now consider the 'n' command in **dbgR**.
 What happens when the user issues that command is that **dbgR** write the string 'n\n' to the R window.
 This is done via the Unix **screen** utility.

-## Command List

-Enter key:  repeat last command (should use this a lot, e.g. for n)

-rn expr:  Run the given R expression; if no expression, use the previous Run

-n,s,c:  go to Next line/Step into function/Continue until next pause

-df f, udf f:  Debug/Undebug f()
-<br>udfa:  Undebug all functions

-bp linenum:  set Breakpoint at given line
-<br>bp linenum expr:  set Breakpoint at given line, conditional on expr
-<br>ubp linenum:  cancel Breakpoint at the given line

-p expr:  Print expression
-<br>pap expr:  Print expression at each Pause (only one expression at a time)
-<br>upap:  cancel pap

-pc expr:  Print expression to Console
-<br>pcap expr:  Print expression to Console at each Pause
-<br>upcap:  cancel pcap

-pls: print local variables (including args) of the current function
-<br>penv e: print contents of the environment e

-down: scroll down in debugger window
-<br>up: scroll up in debugger window

-Q:  quit R's debugger
-<br>es:  exit debugR program

-ls srcfile:  (re)load source file; if no file given, use the previous one